polyend/TrackerBetaTesting/README.md

 however, we are not obligated to implement such feature requests.
 Please respect that while we appreciate our customers’ opinions and wishes, we cannot guarantee or promise to implement them.

-  Also, please bear in mind, that like every other product, Polyend Tracker was made with some initial hardware and software assumptions.
-Its hardware resources have their own limitations, thus not every “simple” (from your perspective as a user) addition and feature request is really simple or even possible to implement in reality.
+  Polyend Tracker was made with some initial assumptions in mind.
+Its hardware resources are limited, thus not every “simple” (from your perspective as a user) feature request is really simple, or sometimes it is not even possible to implement.
 Thank you for your understanding.

 ## Attachments